bigyan6665/ExpensesPrediction/README.md

 ---

 ## Problem Statement
-The objective of this project is to predict individual expenses based on the following features:
+- The objective of this project is to predict individual expenses based on features like age, sex, bmi, number of children, smoker status, region
-- Age
-- Sex
-- BMI
-- Number of children
-- Smoker status
-- Region

-Accurate expense prediction can assist insurers, analysts, and individuals in cost estimation, budgeting, and risk assessment.
+- Accurate expense prediction can assist insurers, analysts, and individuals in cost estimation, budgeting, and risk assessment.

 ---